 The Department of State Hospitals, Office of Protective Services (OPS) has the responsibility to hire only qualified individuals for positions within the OPS.
 In order to accomplish this, a thorough investigation into the background of all applicants is necessary.
 The main objective is to conduct a thorough, comprehensive, and legal applicant investigation, conducted with due consideration for the rights of the candidate and in compliance with the governing law and rules.
 The investigative dimensions and OPS Standard set forth in the OPS Background Investigation Manual ensure that only qualified individuals will be considered for a position of public trust.

 - List of Required Documents

 - Military and/or Veteran's Administration (VA) Records Forms

 A Career with DSH OPS

-After passing the complete background investigation, including the medical portion which a Physical Abilities Test is conducted, you will enjoy many rewarding benefits to working for the State of California in public safety.
+After passing the complete background investigation, including the psychological and medical portion which a Physical Abilities Test is conducted, you will enjoy many rewarding benefits to working for the State of California in public safety.
 We offer specialized mental health training for our officers in order for personnel to be well equipped for the duties of working in our forensic treatment facilities.
-As a full time, paid State employee our officers train at the DSH Police Academy, located near San Luis Obispo, CA. As a Public Safety employee you will enjoy State Safety Health and Retirement benefits for you and your family.
+As a full time, paid State employee our Officers train at the DSH Police Academy, located in Atascadero, CA. As a Public Safety employee you will enjoy State Safety Health and Retirement benefits for you and your family.
 Our Department is a member of the California Peace Officers Association because we are dedicated to the professionalism of law enforcement.

 More information about the Office of Protective Services